Sandeepa-B/sandeepa-b.github.io/_pages/about.md

  I am a first-year Ph.D student at [National University of Singapore(NUS)](https://www.nus.edu.sg/) at Learning and Vision Lab.
 I am now working under the supervision of [Prof.Xinchao Wang](https://www.eng.nus.edu.sg/ece/staff/wang-xinchao/).

-My current research interest lies in Efficent AI and Core ML:
+My current research interest lies in Efficent AI and Statitical ML:
 - Knowledge Efficiency, that empowers the AI systems to learn new tasks with the knowledge from trained models and human experts.
 - Data Efficency.
 Focus on self-supervised & semi-supervised & weak-supervised learning or learning with synthesized data.
-- Core ML.
+- Statitical ML.
 Focus on statitical modelling, trust-worthy learning (interpretability and robustness) and graph learning, ideally, with theoretical basis or guarantee.

 [CV](http://adamdad.github.io/files/Resume_Xingyi_Yang_20210729.pdf)